-Orange vaginal discharge may indicate a sexually transmitted disease (STD), such as trichomoniasis, or a health condition, such as bacterial vaginosis (BV).
-Orange blood may also occur at the end of a menstrual cycle or during early pregnancy.
+Orange vaginal discharge may indicate trichomoniasis or bacterial vaginosis (BV).
+Orange blood may occur at the end of a menstrual cycle or during early pregnancy.

 People may also experience orange discharge or blood toward the end of a menstrual cycle or during implantation early in pregnancy.